Prune juice

 Prune juice is a fruit juice derived from prunes (dried plums) that have been rehydrated.
-It is a mass-produced product that is often produced using a hot extraction method, and juice concentrate is typically produced using a low-temperature extraction method.
+It is mass-produced, usually via hot extraction, though juice concentrate is typically produced using a low-temperature method.
 It may be used as a dietary supplement to act as a laxative.

+It is an ingredient in many novelty cocktails, such as the Purple Dragon and Constipolitan.
 It is also sometimes used as a flavor enhancer in tobacco products.
-It is an ingredient in many cocktails, such as the Purple Dragon, or Constipolitan.

 Composition

-Prune juice is 81% water, 17% carbohydrates, 0.6% protein, and contains negligible fat.
+Prune juice is 81% water, 17% carbohydrates, and 0.6% protein, and contains negligible fat.

 In the United States, bottled or canned prune juice contains "not less than 18.5% by the weight of water-soluble solids extracted from dried plums".

 Nutrition

-In a reference amount of 100 g, canned prune juice supplies 71 calories, and is a moderate source of vitamin B6 (17% of the Daily Value), with no other micronutrients in significant content (table).
+In a reference amount of 100 g, canned prune juice supplies 71 calories, and is a moderate source of vitamin B6 (13% of the Daily Value), with no other micronutrients in significant content (table).